jonperk318/web-server-in-rust/README.md

 # Web Server in Rust
-This is a multi-threaded web server built in Rust.
-Test it locally by following the instructions below.
+This is a multi-threaded web server built in Rust that can handle multiple concurrent requests.
+Test it locally by following the instructions below:

 ## Setup
 Install Rust